Our AGM for 2017 will be on Saturday 16th September at 1pm.

 What will happen at the AGM?

 The AGM will happen this year as part of the our 2nd Birthday celebrations at 1pm.
-One of the most important parts of the meeting will be voting in the committee for the next year.
-The yearly accounts will also be presented at the meeting.
+We will look at the past year at DSFL, the committee can answer questions from club members, and the yearly accounts will also be presented at the meeting.

 What does the committee do?